Brandon McGee

-Brandon McGee (born December 11, 1990) is a former American football cornerback.
-He played college football at the University of Miami.
-He was selected by the St. Louis Rams in the fifth round of the 2013 NFL Draft.
+Brandon McGee (born December 11, 1990) is an American former professional football cornerback.
+He played college football at the University of Miami and was selected by the St. Louis Rams in the fifth round of the 2013 NFL draft.

-Early years
+Early life

-At Plantation High School in Plantation, Florida, McGee finished senior year with 31 tackles, two interceptions, one sack and forced fumble and also had 300 receiving yards.
-As junior, played quarterback in seven games and threw for 1,100 passing yards with 13 touchdowns while also rushing for 450 yards.
+At Plantation High School in Plantation, Florida, McGee finished his senior year with 31 tackles, two interceptions, one sack and one forced fumble and also had 300 receiving yards.
+As a junior, he played quarterback in seven games, threw for 1,100 passing yards with 13 touchdowns while also rushing for 450 yards.
 He was named first-team All-Broward County by The Miami Herald.

-In track, he placed third in the 100 meters at the 2007 FHSAA 4A District 11 Championships, with a time of 10.83 seconds.
+In track, he placed third in the 100 meters at the 2007 FHSAA 4A District 11 Championships with a time of 10.83 seconds.
 As a University of Miami collegiate, he joined the track team and recorded a career-best time of 10.73 seconds in the 100 meters at the 2011 Georgia Tech Invitational.
-He also competed in the 60-meter dash, he ran a career-best time of 6.83 seconds at the prelims of the 2011 Rod McCravy Invitational.
+He also competed in the 60-meter dash and ran a career-best time of 6.83 seconds in the prelims of the 2011 Rod McCravy Invitational.